EPA SDWISUCMR547,038 U.S. utilitiesUpdated May 2026

 01

-Your ZIP maps to the water system serving your address — drawn directly from EPA's Safe Drinking Water Information System, covering every public utility in the U.S.
+Your ZIP maps to the exact water system serving your address—pulled directly from EPA's Safe Drinking Water Information System, the federal record of every public utility in the U.S.

 Source: EPA SDWIS